viters/docs/self-hosted/config-options.md

 <sup>[3]</sup> Not affected by the `CACHE_ENABLED` value.

 <sup>[4]</sup> `CACHE_STORE` For larger projects, you most likely don't want to rely on local memory for caching.
-Instead, you can use the above `CACHE_STORE` environment variable to use either `memcache` or `redis` as the cache store.
+Instead, you can use the above `CACHE_STORE` environment variable to use `redis` as the cache store.
 Based on the chosen `CACHE_STORE`, you must also provide the following configurations:

 ### Memory